CorpoNation: The Sorting Process

 • “The idea, execution, and art are great... the gameplay is just rather repetitive - which would be alright if not for the rather dull story.”

-The graphics of the game have received widespread praise for their unique art style and aesthetic, with many players appreciating the hand-drawn visuals and lo-fi, 8-bit design that complements the dystopian theme.
-While the visuals are generally considered top-notch and engaging, some users noted that the starkness of the graphics can become tiring during extended play sessions.
-Overall, the combination of visuals and audio contributes significantly to the game's atmosphere and enjoyment.
+The graphics of the game have received widespread praise for their unique art style and aesthetic, with many players appreciating the eye-catching hand-drawn visuals and lo-fi, 8-bit design that complements the dystopian theme.
+While the visuals are considered top-notch and enhance the overall atmosphere, some users noted that the starkness of the graphics can become tiring during extended play sessions.
+Overall, the combination of visuals, audio, and thematic elements creates an engaging experience that stands out in the genre.

 • “I like the theming of the universe and the aesthetic of the universe they've described.”